-Muslim Woman Says She Refused Handshake And Then Suffered Discrimination
+Muslim Woman Who Refused Handshake And Then Suffered Discrimination Wins Court Case

 A Swedish labor court has ruled that a translation company must pay a Muslim woman 40,000 kronor, or around $4,500, in discrimination compensation, after she said her job interview was shut down upon her explaining she would not shake a male worker's hand for religious reasons.